 The senior members of the anti-fascist group CUAF welcomed an audience of over 100 new and old members.
 One participant told TCS that the talk was for "people who haven't got on board yet."
 She went on to mention that the proposed EDL march is most likely to be centred on Christ's Pieces, in the city centre, as well as in Petersfield, near Mill Road.

 Another prominent member of CUAF, who wishes only to be identified as Mitch, explained that the main purpose of the meeting was to decide how to protest effectively against the proposed EDL demonstration, mentioning the main dangers that the extremist faction poses to Britain: "They use the idea of pseudo-patriotism as a front, and many of them are ex-BNP members.
-Most of them are football hooligans who have been kicked out of every football ground in the country, and we believe that they use [the demonstrations] as an excuse to cause trouble.
+Most of them are football hooligans who have been kicked out of every football ground in the country, and we believe that they use as an excuse to cause trouble.
 They are very racist, and a lot of them think nothing of giving Nazi salutes at their gatherings.
 They are tied in with a lot of very right-wing groups in Europe."

 The public meeting began with a speech by Chairwoman Carol Gerrard and was followed by speakers such as Weyman Bennett, Joint Secretary of the National Union Against Fascism, and Barry Colfer, the representative for Richard Howitt, MEP for Cambridge.